 The first time you connect to a server, the drop-down list is empty.
 After that, it contains a list of the machines to which you've connected, or attempted to connect, in the past.
 (The list won't display the names of machines to which you're already connected.)
-For information on removing an entry from the drop-down list box, see the section Deleting a Server from the Server List on page 49.
+For information on removing an entry from the drop-down list box, see the section Deleting a Server from the Server List on page 58.

-3. Type a user name and password in the User ID and Password fields, or leave these fields blank.
+3. Type a user name and password in the User ID and Password fields.

-If you're running the client on a Windows system and you want to connect to a NerveCenter server using the same user name and password you used to log in to Windows, you can leave these fields blank.
-Otherwise, you must enter a user name and password.
+You must enter a user name and password.
 The user whose name you enter here must be a member of the NerveCenter Users or NerveCenter Admins group (Windows) or the neusers or neadmins group (UNIX).